<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Pitfall #1: Naming the Wrong Executor

-Solution to #1
+The Solution to #1

 Pitfall #2: Not Updating Documents to Reflect the Maturity and Financial Conditions of the Children

-Estate planning documents that were created when children were young will have named a guardian, but when the children reach maturity, that would no longer be necessary.
-The document may leave assets to trusts on behalf of the children, when it makes more sense to distribute them directly to the adults they have become.
+Estate planning documents created when children were young will have named a guardian, but when the children reach maturity, that would no longer be necessary.
+The document may leave assets to trusts on behalf of the children when it makes more sense to distribute them directly to the adults they have become.
 In some cases, an unequal distribution of assets might make sense, for example, if one adult child has become financially successful while others are struggling.
-Finally, when children are minors, they typically don’t need health care powers of attorney, living wills or advance health care directives.
+Finally, when children are minors, they typically don’t need health care powers of attorney, living wills, or advance health care directives.
 Once they become adults, they should consider having these documents in their own right.

-Solution to #2
+The Solution to #2

 Pitfall #3: Inappropriate Healthcare Directives